orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *These puzzles we're confronted with, it's difficult to put into words.
 You simply \*feel\* the systems intentions and you guide it to where you want it to go.
-It is much m*
+It is much more powerful than you, but it cannot beat this intuition you start to form for the problem.
+That is what makes a skilled player, this *
 ***[], []***
 ***, 2046***